Anesiadis-Th/Anesiadis-Th/README.md

 - 🎓 Pursuing graduation at the Department of Information Technology and Electronic Systems Engineering, International Hellenic University (IHU).

-- 🌱 I’m currently learning **all about Front-end Development**, constantly exploring new technologies and expanding my knowledge.
+- 🌱 I’m currently learning **all about Web Development**, constantly exploring new technologies and expanding my knowledge.

 - ✨ Dedicated to crafting clean, intuitive, and user-friendly interfaces.